Valerie Baker Dip Couns. Reg MBACP. Certified online and phone counsellor

 This will support you to get beyond negative patterns, to see things differently and reconnect you to aspects of yourself.

 As your counsellor, I can certainly bring you a trust building relationship, warm presence, confidential space, along with empathy and my non- judgemental attitude.
 I will enable you to explore thoughts and feelings that may not have been spoken about before.
 This can feel daunting and upsetting but it can also bring a sense of relief and understanding which can provide a way of moving forward.

 I offer both long term counselling, if you wish to explore deeper aspects of yourself, or short term counselling, if you wish to focus on a particular issue.

-Counselling normally takes place once aweek, sessions last for one hour.
+Counselling normally takes place once aweek, sessions last for 50 minutes.
 Every ones counselling needs are different, some people benefit from just a few sessions while others continue for longer.

 In our first initial meeting, we will explore your concerns and issues and if we both feel we can work together, then we can book further sessions.
 There is no obligation to continue if you do not want to.

 If we agree to work together, we will form a contract this will out line limits to confidentiality, supervision, day, time, cancellation of session, missed sessions, fees, holidays, and note taking.

 Psychodynamic counselling is one of the major traditions within contemporary psychotherapy.